 Download the Application Form

-Besides main conductors other FIH Master Coaches will also make presentations, including:
+Besides the course conductors, the following FIH Master Coaches will also make presentations:

 · Barry Dancer – Gold medal-winning coach of the Australian men’s team at the 2004 Olympic Games